dutchaug/beginners-workshop/section3/README.md

 startActivityForResult(intent, 12345);
 ```

 * Move the functionality for sending the email from the onClick method of the SecondActivity to the onClick method of the FirstActivity.
-You will have to make little adjustments to the code.
+You will have to make some little adjustments to the code.

 * Change the onClick method of the SecondActivity so it will return the provided email message back to the FirstActivity.
 Use the code below.